 - Progressive Receiver.
 Designed by Wes Hayward W7ZOI and John Lawson K5IRK way back in 1981 this is a classic multi-band dual-conversion superhet using all discrete components, SBL-1 mixers, and lots of filtering.
 The 5 bands are achieved by switching separate converters in front of a conventional 3.5-4MHz superhet with (9MHz IF and 5-5.5MHz VFO).
 Drew VK3XU published a similar receiver in one of his volumes, using a tuneable IF of 1.8-2MHz.
 Many Progressives have been built, and most builders are very happy with the results.
 One or more DDSs would replace the 3 oscillators (VFO, heterodyne and BFO).
 To build one seems like a rite of passage.

-- VU2ESE’s HF1.
-Hailed as the next generation after the venerable BITX, Farhan’s HF1 (a revision of his Minima design) imitates more modern receiver architectures by up-converting 1-30MHz signals to a first IF of 45MHz, a convenient frequency for crystal filtering, then down to 10MHz for a BITX-like back end, full of termination-insensitive bi-directional amplifiers and hand-wound double balanced mixers.
+- VU2ESE’s uBITX.
+Hailed as the next generation after the venerable BITX, Farhan’s micro-BITX (a revision of his Minima and HF1 designs) imitates more modern receiver architectures by up-converting 1-30MHz signals to a first IF of 45MHz, a convenient frequency for crystal filtering, then down to 12MHz for a BITX-like back end, full of termination-insensitive bi-directional amplifiers and hand-wound double balanced mixers.
 On paper it’s a lot of transceiver for few parts.
 The proof will be in the making and trying of it.
-Update March 2017: the HF1 has morphed into the uBitx, generating a lot of commentary in the process.

 - A QRP SWR and watt meter, using an AD8307 log detector with a controller that doesn’t necessitate too much arcane PIC programming.